minio/directpv/docs/installation.md

 To install DirectPV on selected Kubernetes nodes and/or with tolerations and/or with non-standard `kubelet` directory, use below steps accordingly.

 #### Installing on selected nodes
 To install DirectPV on selected nodes, use `--node-selector` flag to `install` command.
-Below is an example
+Below is an example:
 ```sh
 # Install DirectPV on nodes having label 'group-name' key and 'bigdata' value
 $ kubectl directpv install --node-selector group-name=bigdata
 ```

 #### Installing on tainted nodes
 To install DirectPV on tainted nodes, use `--toleration` flag to `install` command.
-Below is an example
+Below is an example:
 ```sh
 # Install DirectPV on tainted nodes by tolerating 'key1' key, 'Equal' operator for 'value1' value with 'NoSchedule' effect
 $ kubectl directpv install --tolerations key1=value1:NoSchedule